Pre-eclampsia: Two-kinds of pre-eclampsia

-As far back as 1996, it was implied, various pathological events can lead to hypertension combined with organ dysfunction during the second half of pregnancy.
+As far back as 1996, it was implied that various pathological events can lead to hypertension combined with organ dysfunction during the second half of pregnancy.
 Over time, increasing levels of research results support this opinion.
-Early findings, challenging the homogenous disease conception, reported higher than average maternal blood volume (suggesting yet another pathway to hypertension), high fetal weight (excluding placental insufficiency) and increased cerebral blood flow (contrary to vasoconstriction) among patients afflicted with pre-eclampsia.
+Early findings, challenging the homogenous disease conception, reported higher than average maternal blood volume (suggesting yet another pathway to hypertension), high fetal weight (excluding placental insufficiency), and increased cerebral blood flow (contrary to vasoconstriction) among patients afflicted with pre-eclampsia.

-Since 2003, it has been recommended to separate pre-eclampsia cases into early- or late-onset subtypes based on the onset of clinical symptoms (prior to or at/following 34 weeks of gestation), as early-onset cases bear a much worse outcome than when compared with late-onset cases.
+Since 2003, it has been recommended to separate pre-eclampsia cases into early- or late-onset subtypes based on the onset of clinical symptoms (before or at/following 34 weeks of gestation), as early-onset cases bear a much worse outcome than when compared with late-onset cases.

-Clinically two (sub)types of pre-eclampsia can be distinguished by main characteristics:
+Clinically, two (sub)types of pre-eclampsia can be distinguished by main characteristics:

 Early-onset (also referred to as hypovolemic, type I, preterm, placental) pre-eclampsia is basically characterized with contracted blood volume, vasoconstriction, thrombotic microangiopathy, fetal growth restriction and oligohydramnios.
-Late-onset (also signaled as hypervolemic, type II, term, maternal) pre-eclampsia is associated with augmented blood volume, vasodilatation, marked venous stasis and normal or increased fetal weight.
+Late-onset (also signaled as hypervolemic, type II, term, maternal) pre-eclampsia is associated with augmented blood volume, vasodilatation, marked venous stasis, and normal or increased fetal weight.

 The late-onset type is much more common than the early-onset type.
-Obesity is a high risk factor, especially in the case of late-onset pre-eclampsia.
+Obesity is a high-risk factor, especially in the case of late-onset pre-eclampsia.
 Aspirin can effectively delay and alleviate symptoms in early-onset cases; diuretics show promise in late-onset, hypervolemic pre-eclampsia.